26 Free Things to Do in Lake Tahoe in Summer & Winter

 One popular spot is the Mt.
 Rose Wilderness, located on the North Shore of Lake Tahoe, which is perfect for those looking to spend time in the wilderness and enjoy the sights of nature.

-Note that visitors need to bring their own camping gear and a campfire permit may be required for all open fires.
+Note that visitors must bring their camping gear, and a campfire permit may be required for all open fires.

 Kings Beach State Recreation Area